snt-arg/iMarker_detector_standalone/README.md

 ### I. Set Configurations

 The first step is to modify the configuration file.
-For a complete list of configurations you can take a look at [config.py](/config/config.yaml).
+For a complete list of configurations you can take a look at [config.yaml](/config/config.yaml) or read the detailed descriptions [here](/config/README.md).

 ### II.
 Run the Desired Mode